 - Blue, red, and yellow poster paint (primary colours) can be mixed together to make green, purple, orange, and brown (when all the colours are mixed together).

-- Different colours of tissue paper and white glue can be used to layer colours to see new colours appear.
+- Different colors of tissue paper and white glue can be used to layer colors to see new colors appear.

-- Transparent colourful paper (cellophane) is also great for layering.
+- Transparent colorful paper (cellophane) is also great for layering.
 It can also be used to see through and appreciate colours.
 Why not make glasses like the ones used to watch 3D movies?

 - Explore careers and professions related to science such as chemist, biologist, scientist, etc.